Plug-in solar is coming

 Calculator

-Real PVGIS irradiance for your exact postcode · Live UK grid data · Shareable results link — so you’re ready the moment compliant kits land in shops
+Real PVGIS irradiance for your exact postcode · Live UK grid data · Shareable results link — know exactly what you’ll save when kits go on sale later this year

 Your postcode